 - Use keywords throughout the body of the text wherever they fit naturally

 - Avoid keyword stuffing – aim for around one keyword per 150 words

 - Include relevant keywords in sub-headings and wrap them in <H2>, <H3> or <H4> tags depending on their level of importance.

 There are lots of resources out there about how to optimise your search presence, but getting it right takes time and expertise.
 Fortunately, you don’t have to go it alone.
 A professional SEO services provider can help tackle all the important aspects of search for you.

-Yellow are experts in SEO, utilising keywords, quality content and backlinks to push business’ sites to the top of local search results.
+Yellow Pages are experts in SEO, utilising keywords, quality content and backlinks to push business’ sites to the top of local search results.